sschoener/sschoener.github.io/_posts/2021-05-26-miniature-painting.md

 The orange model really benefitted from some dry-brushing.
 The face looks way more interesting.
 I am amazed that this model turned out so nicely, compared to all of the headache it caused me.

-Finally, the purple one.
+Now for the purple one.
 It's OK, I guess?
 At this point I'd say its main problem is low contrast.
 The purple doesn't really hit hard enough.
+I also managed to screw it up some more with dry brushing.
+Turns out that when you are not careful you might get paint further up in the brush, and even when you brush off the tip you can still ruin your model when you dry brush too hard (because you'll leak paint from the back part of the brush).
 It's been the model that I had the least concerns with going into this, but in the end I find it the weakest of the three, by far.

 <p align="middle">
   <img src="/img/2021-05-26-miniature-painting/Aa.jpg" width="300" />